the best museums cusco

 Tour time30 minutes

 This is one of the museums in Cusco that you need to visit.
-It is located in the Plaza del Regocijo, the square adjacent to the Plaza de Armas.
-This museum was founded in 1995 by the Cusco major of that year, Dr. Daniel Estrada Perez, with the donation of 280 artworks by local artists belonging to the local art collector, Dr. Luis Rivera Dávalos.
-Today it has more than 300 artworks belonging to renowned local artists such as Antonio Olave and Hilario Mendivil.
-Besides a great variety of international artists’ artworks.
+It is in Plaza del Regocijo, the square adjacent to the Plaza de Armas.
+This museum was founded in 1995 by the Cusco major of that year, Dr. Daniel Estrada Perez, with the donation of 280 artworks by local artists belonging to the local art collector Dr. Luis Rivera Dávalos.
+Today, it has more than 300 works of art by renowned local artists such as Antonio Olave and Hilario Mendivil, as well as many international artists’ artworks.
 This museum has three rooms inside the Municipal Palace.

 “A VISIT TO A MUSEUM IS A SEARCH FOR BEAUTY, TRUTH, AND MEANING IN OUR LIVES.
 GO TO MUSEUMS AS OFTEN AS YOU CAN”